vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 VI.
 133, 24 Gandahim (rises 10 Himalaya and falls

 ioto Ganges at Sonepur in Bibar), It is the Kosdocbates of Arrian (A. I. p.
 188) Adı 170 20-21 (one of the seven great rivers Chat destroy sin), § 20.
 27, V. 84.
 13, V 222.
 22 (Gandasāhvayā is probably the same as Gandaki).
 P. I. 38, 30, IV.
 20.*12 (it has pebbles marked with cakra).
-The river is said to have sprong from the perspiration on Visnu's cbeek 1a Var 144-106, Br II.
+The river is said to have sprong from the perspiration on Viṣṇu's cbeek 1a Var 144-106, Br II.
 16. 26.
 Vispu gave a boon to it that he would always remain inside her in the form of Salagrama stone (Var.
 144.35-58) Gandaki.
 Devilā apd a r. from Pulastyaśrama make Triveni (Var 144.
 84) It is known in Nepāla as

 Salagrāmiaod 10 U P, as Nārāyani.
 Gandhavati-A (sacred r, aear Ekzm